google/wuffs/README.md

 ## Getting Deeper

-If you want to modify the Puffs standard library, or compile your own Puffs code, you will need to do a little more work, and will have to install at least the Go toolchain in order to build the Puffs tools.
-To run the test suite, you might also have to install C compilers like clang and gcc, as well as C libraries (and their .h files) like libjpeg and libpng, as some tests compare that Puffs produces exactly the same output as these other libraries.
+If you want to modify the Wuffs standard library, or compile your own Wuffs code, you will need to do a little more work, and will have to install at least the Go toolchain in order to build the Wuffs tools.
+To run the test suite, you might also have to install C compilers like clang and gcc, as well as C libraries (and their .h files) like libjpeg and libpng, as some tests compare that Wuffs produces exactly the same output as these other libraries.

-Running `go get -v github.com/google/wuffs/cmd/...` will download and install the Puffs tools.
+Running `go get -v github.com/google/wuffs/cmd/...` will download and install the Wuffs tools.
 Change `get` to `install` to re-install those programs without downloading, e.g. after you've modified their source code, or after a manually issued `git pull`.
-The Puffs tools that you'll most often use are `puffsfmt` (analogous to `clang-format`, `gofmt` or `rustfmt`) and `puffs` (roughly analogous to `make`, `go` or `cargo`).
+The Wuffs tools that you'll most often use are `wuffsfmt` (analogous to `clang-format`, `gofmt` or `rustfmt`) and `wuffs` (roughly analogous to `make`, `go` or `cargo`).

-You should now be able to run `puffs test`.
+You should now be able to run `wuffs test`.
 If all goes well, you should see some output containing the word "PASS" multiple times.

 ## Poking Around

-Feel free to edit the `std/gif/decode_lzw.puffs` file, which implements the GIF LZW decoder.
-After editing, run `puffs gen std/gif` or `puffs test std/gif` to re-generate the C edition of the Puffs standard library's GIF codec, and optionally run its tests.
+Feel free to edit the `std/gif/decode_lzw.wuffs` file, which implements the GIF LZW decoder.
+After editing, run `wuffs gen std/gif` or `wuffs test std/gif` to re-generate the C edition of the Wuffs standard library's GIF codec, and optionally run its tests.

-Try deleting an assert statement and re-running `puffs gen`.
+Try deleting an assert statement and re-running `wuffs gen`.
 The result should be syntactically valid, but a compile error, as some bounds checks can no longer be proven.

 Find the line `var bits u32`, which declares the bits variable and initializes it to zero.
 Try adding `bits -= 1` on a new line of code after it.
-Again, `puffs gen` should fail, as the computation can underflow.
+Again, `wuffs gen` should fail, as the computation can underflow.

 Similarly, replacing the line `var n_bits u32` with `var n_bits u32 = 10`
 should fail, as an `n_bits < 8` assertion, a pre-condition, a few lines further